Frequently Asked Questions

 How often is the site updated?

 The site is being constantly updated around the clock thanks to the automated feeds found on each page.
-In addition, we add at least 12 new Editor Picks every month.
+In addition, we add new Editor Picks every month.
 You’ll find these Editor Picks in the relevant book page as well as the series page and homepage.
 Follow 12-Story Library on social media via Facebook and Twitter.

 How can I use the site?